ci1xgk/Fellowship_Webpage/metrics.md

 Different metrics are used to evaluated different aspects of a flood model's performance, compared to the reference or benchmark data [(Hoch and Trigg, 2019)](https://iopscience.iop.org/article/10.1088/1748-9326/aaf3d3).
 For example, when the focus of comparison is the surface water elevation at a certain location, the RMSE (root-mean-square error) or the bias (mean difference between water levels) is usually used to compare water elevations predicted by the model (or **model data**) to in-situ water elevation measurments (or **benchmark data**).

-To validate the performance of a flood model in predicting flood extent, three metrics are commonly used within the hydraulic modeling community, namely Hit Rate (H), False Alarm Ratio (F), and Critical Success Index (C) [(Wing et al. 2017)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017WR020917).
-In this case, model data is the maximum flooded extent predicted by the model, while benchmark data refer to surveyed extent of the flooding event or maximum flooding extent from a reference flood modeling simulation.
+To validate the performance of a flood model in predicting the flood extent, three metrics are commonly used within the hydraulic modeling community, namely Hit Rate (H), False Alarm Ratio (F), and Critical Success Index (C) [(Wing et al. 2017)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017WR020917).
+In the process of comuting these metrics, model data is the flood extent predicted by the model, while benchmark data refers to either surveyed extent of the flooding event or the flood extent from a reference flood modeling simulation.

 These metrics compare the benchmark data _vs._ model data in a binary (wet or dry) manner and sum up them as four states shown in the table and figure below.